khsrali/LTB-Symm/README.md

 As the state of the code untill now -24/10- please just read and run it for yourself, aviod commiting, still there are some crucial fixes and ideas I have which can make it much faster. right now, 50 K-point of misfit=1.05 takes around 40 minutes...
 I believe that can get reduced to ~20 minutes.

+You can run the code like:

+python TB.py unrelax_105.data